rentweb3/RentWeb3-code/README.md

 ## What's next for RentWeb3
 We are aiming to be the number one marketplace for Renting Web3 assets Globally.<br/>
-Currently we are dealing with NFT and Dapp renting that are NFT centered. <br/>
+Currently we are dealing with NFT and Dapp renting ( that is NFT centered ). <br/>
 We are implementing their basic features, but in distant future we are aiming to implement <br/>

     Dashboard Panel for Dapp Uploader
     Dashboard Panel for NFT Uploader
-    Integration of Rented NFT with Metaverse Games Bringing more Rentable assets to the space
+    Integration of Rented NFT with NFT strategy Games Bringing more rentable assets to the space